IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_range_app.rst

     (Required for new resource) Type of the DNS record for this application

+  origin_direct (False, list, None)
+    IP address and port of the origin for this Range application.

+  origin_port (False, int, None)
+    Port at the origin that listens to traffic

+  cis_id (True, str, None)
+    (Required for new resource) CIS Intance CRN

+  domain_id (True, str, None)
+    (Required for new resource) CIS Domain ID

   origin_dns (False, str, None)
     DNS record pointing to the origin for this Range application.

+  edge_ips_type (False, str, dynamic)
+    The type of edge IP configuration.

   edge_ips_connectivity (False, str, all)